Prerequisites

 sudo adduser searchblox

-SearchBlox has to be installed in /opt folder, so change directory to /opt
+SearchBlox must be installed in the /opt folder.
+Change to the /opt directory:

 cd /opt